Presents

 • You can buy online, but there’s nothing like trying them on for size and fit, and checking pockets, comfort, etc. We suggest looser is generally better – room for warm clothing underneath in winter, and for air to circulate in summer.

-• Tiny pack-away jackets are great to throw in your pocket in case of rain.
+• Tiny pack-away jackets are great to throw in your pocket in case of rain, but be prepared to invest for good ones that breathe while keeping you dry.

 • And gloves to keep your hands warm.
 We like open-finger, thinner gloves to help you still work gears and brakes, and maybe your lock and your phone.
 We’ve never found any truly waterproof gloves, but anything helps.